ahawker/jpool/README.md

-pickem.js
+jpool
 =========

-NFL pickem build on Meteor/Node.js.
+NFL pickem system built on ember.js and flask.